-- Services and utilizing the resources provided. - Career Services makes every effort to provide quality guidance and tools, but ultimately, each graduate is responsible for implementing those resources to interview well and secure the position. - Graduates should be prepared to present themselves favorably by exhibiting professional behavior, dressing in a business-like manner, and arriving on time to all interviews and appointments. - The student should notify the school of any interview or job offers that enhance the employment potential of each graduate. - The student should bring any change in status (address, phone number, etc.) to the attention of one of NewSchool's Career Advisors.
+guidance and tools, but ultimately, each graduate is responsible for implementing those resources to interview well and secure the position.

+Graduates should be prepared to present themselves favorably by exhibiting professional behavior, dressing in a business-like manner, and arriving on time to all interviews and appointments.

+Services and utilizing the resources provided.

+Career Services makes every effort to provide quality

+- The student should notify the school of any interview or job offers that enhance the employment potential of each graduate. - The student should bring any change in status (address, phone number, etc.) to the attention of one of NewSchool's Career Advisors.

-Note: NewSchool reserves the right to refuse assistance to those students who do not graduate, who are delinquent in their financial obligations to the school, or do not abide by school policies.
+Note: NewSchool reserves the right to refuse assistance to those students who do not graduate, who are delinguent in their financial obligations to the school, or do not abide by school policies.
 Career services are provided to current students and alumni only.
-Students must have completed their first quarter and be in good academic standing to be eligible.
+Students must have completed their first guarter and be in good academic standing to be eligible.